codehomie1/About-Me/README.md

 I am currently working on
 - masters degree
-- side projects (IOS app development)
+- side projects
+   - IOS app development for a soccer game management app

 My interests are in
 - software engineering